Decoding Google’s Marketing Strategies

 Events like Google I/O

-Through annual events like Google I/O, the company provides a behind-the-scenes look at their technologies and future plans.
+Through annual events like Google I/O, the company provides a behind-the-scenes look at its technologies and future plans.
 These events are a double-edged sword, serving developers eager for updates while creating media buzz that influences tech conversations globally.

 Celebrating Everyday Users